rahulpeddi/multi-jackal-simulator/README.md

 This package is a port of Nick Sullivan's multi-jackal simulator for Ubuntu 16.
 The ROS documentation can be found [here](http://wiki.ros.org/multi_jackal_tutorials).

+# Installation Instructions

+_This package is designed for Ubuntu 20/ ROS Noetic.
+Make sure your system is running Ubuntu 20 and that ROS is installed: http://wiki.ros.org/noetic/Installation/Ubuntu_

+*create a workspace for your packages

 # Overview
 These packages make use of the robotic simulator Gazebo, along with the Jackal